 Q. Will a school be closed if a student or school employee tests positive for COVID-19?

-A. Maybe.
+A. Possibly.
 We are implementing a system of guidelines and preventative measures with the goal of keeping schools open.
 In the event of a confirmed case of COVID-19 we will work closely with the Weber-Morgan Health Department to determine the appropriate response.
 Possible results could include steps as specific as notifying anyone who may have been in prolonged direct contact with the individual or as broad as a complete school closure.

 Q. Will athletics, music, theatre and other clubs and extracurricular activities continue.

-A. Maybe.
+A. Possibly.
 Some activities will likely be able to continue while implementing precautions for personal interaction that have not been necessary in the past.
 Other activities may not be able to continue, or may be restricted to smaller groups or virtual (online) interactions.